-- 16.12 Modest offers to pay some or all of the travel and accommodation costs related to attendance at events may be accepted and must be declared. - 16.13 Offers which go beyond modest or are of a type that the ICB itself would not usually offer (eg. business class or first class travel, offers of foreign travel, etc) need approval from a member of the Executive Management Team and should only be accepted in exceptional circumstances.
-A clear reason for the approval should be recorded on the Register. - 16.14 Where a declaration is required, the following information should be provided: - a) The staff member/individual's name and their role within the ICB.
+- 16.11 Modest offers to pay some or all of the travel and accommodation costs related to attendance at events may be accepted and must be declared. - 16.12 Offers which go beyond modest or are of a type that the ICB itself would not usually offer (eg. business class or first class travel, offers of foreign travel, etc) need approval from a member of the Executive Management Team and should only be accepted in exceptional circumstances.
+A clear reason for the approval should be recorded on the Register. - 16.13 Where a declaration is required, the following information should be provided: - a) The staff member/individual's name and their role within the ICB. - b) A description of the nature and value of the gift/hospitality, including its source.